exponential-decay/skeleton-test-suite-generator/README.md

 non-prototypical output of this generator and the test-suite henceforth.

-* Understand what do we need to do with multiple combinations of byte sequences - currently we *always* turn-left.
+* Understand what do we need to do with multiple combinations of byte sequences - currently we always *turn-left*.

 ###License